 Male infertility risk factors and causes include certain medical conditions (e.g., diabetes, kidney disease), hormonal disorders (e.g., testosterone deficiency), reproductive tract obstructions, injuries that result in reproductive system damage, sexual dysfunction (e.g., impotence), and medications (e.g., chemotherapy) that affect the sperm (male sex cells).
 Causes for male infertility may be congenital (present at birth) or may develop later (acquired).

 Here are some questions to ask your doctor (e.g., urologist, fertility specialist) about infertility and male infertility treatment.
 Print this page, check the questions you would like answered, and bring it with you to your next appointment.
-Infertility treatments, such as assisted reproduction (e.g., IVF), drug therapy, and surgery, can make conception possible for about 50% of men who are infertile.
+Infertility treatments, such as assisted reproduction (e.g., IVF), drug therapy, and surgery, can make conception possible for about 50 percent of men who are infertile.

 Questions to Ask Your Doctor about Male Infertility